hydroperfoxie/docs/src/skinning/creating-a-theme.md

     src: url("opensans.ttf");
 }

-s|Button {
+ie|Button {
     fontFamily: "Open Sans";
 }
 ```

 ### Variables

-The `PropertyReference(name)` CSS calls resolve to a property within the `iron.skins.Theme` subclass scope, whether it is a static property or an instance property.
+The `PropertyReference(name)` CSS calls resolve to a property within the theme class block, whether it is a static or instance property.